lucabaldini/ixpeobssim/docs/background.rst

 ~~~~~~~~~~~~~~~~~~~

 :ref:`reference-xpbkgtemplate` provides a tool to generate an instrumental background starting
-from an input pha1 file.
-The tool is designed specifically to work with dark fields
+from one or multiple input pha1/1q/1u files.
+The tool is designed specifically
-extracted from ixpe observation, and as such it requires the pha1 file to have
+to work with dark fields extracted from ixpe observations, and as such it requires
-a backscal keyword defined in its header to account for the size of the extraction
+the pha1/1q/1u file(s) to have a backscal keyword defined in its header to account
-region.
+for the size of the extraction region.
+Notice that in the case in which a the user is
+interested in generating a polarized template from pha1q/u files, the --signed option
+must be specified.

-The rate of the background is then extracted from each file that is provided,
+The rate of the background is extracted from each file that is provided,
-multiplied by its livetime and normalized with respect to the total detector area.
+multiplied by its livetime and normalized with respect to the total detector area
+and in the case of pha1q/u weighted by the modulation function.
 Everything is then averaged and rescaled back to physical units to create an
 average spectrum which is smoothed with a spline and saved as an ascii file that
 can be used as an argument to generate an :class:`ixpeobssim.srcmodel.bkg.xTemplateInstrumentalBkg`